-Johnson & Johnson reports dip in quarterly profit
+J&J reports dip in quarterly profit

 The Band-Aid maker generated sales of $18.84 billion in the quarter, compared with $18.48 billion a year earlier.

 J&J is the first among major pharmaceutical companies to report its quarterly results, and the report comes a day after a second Republican effort to pass healthcare legislation in the Senate collapsed.
+(Reporting by Divya Grover in Bengaluru; Editing by Maju Samuel)